Savenast/portfolio/index.md

 - Collaborated with team members to streamline operations and ensure timely completion of administrative processes.

 **Thermoelectric Plant Operator  Central Termica Vuelta de Obligado S.A.
 (2014)**
+- Completed training on the operation of General Electric’s 6FA and 7FA gas turbines.
+- Trained in maintaining and troubleshooting the DCS Mark VI control system.